-- 31. Under Section 2.5, paragraph 1, of the BES Electricity and Drinking Water Act, ACM lays down the maximum production price to be charged by the producer of electricity and drinking water to a distributor for the produced electricity and drinking water. - 32.
-Pursuant to Section 2.5, paragraph 4, of the BES Electricity and Drinking Water Act, ACM employs a method to set the production prices of electricity and drinking water that encourages efficient business operation. - 33.
-Under Section 3.14, paragraph 1, of the BES Electricity and Drinking Water Act, ACM lays down the maximum tariffs to be charged by the distributor to the end-users for the distribution of electricity and drinking water. - 34.
-Pursuant to Section 3.14, paragraph 5, of the BES Electricity and Drinking Water Act, ACM employs a method to set the usage tariffs of electricity and drinking water that encourages efficient business operation. - 35.
+- 30. Under Section 2.5, paragraph 1, of the BES Electricity and Drinking Water Act, ACM lays down the maximum production price to be charged by the producer of electricity and drinking water to a distributor for the produced electricity and drinking water. - 31.
+Pursuant to Section 2.5, paragraph 4, of the BES Electricity and Drinking Water Act, ACM employs a method to set the production prices of electricity and drinking water that encourages efficient business operation. - 32.
+Under Section 3.14, paragraph 1, of the BES Electricity and Drinking Water Act, ACM lays down the maximum tariffs to be charged by the distributor to the end-users for the distribution of electricity and drinking water. - 33.
+Pursuant to Section 3.14, paragraph 5, of the BES Electricity and Drinking Water Act, ACM employs a method to set the usage tariffs of electricity and drinking water that encourages efficient business operation. - 34.
 The method referred to in Section 2.5, paragraph 4, and Section 3.14, paragraph 5, of the BES Electricity and Drinking Water Act qualifies as a policy rule.
-This follows from the judgement of the Court of First Instance of Bonaire, Sint Eustatius and Saba (the Court) of July 31st, 2018 in which it considered that the method was intended to be binding on ACM itself rather than on third parties, and also laid down no independent standards. - 36.
-Section 3, paragraph 1, preamble and part a, of the Bonaire, Sint Eustatius and Saba Public Entities Implementation Act specifies that the General Administrative Law Act, except Chapter 9, does not apply to decisions and actions of administrative bodies located in the European part of the Netherlands for the implementation of legislation that applies only within the public entities. - 37.
-Pursuant to Section 3, paragraph 2, of the Bonaire, Sint Eustatius and Saba Public Entities Implementation Act, in the cases referred to in paragraph 1, the BES Administrative Justice Act (Wet administratieve rechtspraak BES) applies insofar as decisions within the meaning of that Act are concerned. - 38.
-Under Section 3, paragraph 1, of the BES Administrative Justice Act, a decision is a written decision by an administrative body that is a legal act under public law and that is not of general scope.
+This follows from the judgement of the Court of First Instance of Bonaire, Sint Eustatius and Saba (the Court) of July 31st, 2018 in which it considered that the method was intended to be binding on ACM itself rather than on third parties, and also laid down no independent standards.3 - 35.
+Section 3, paragraph 1, preamble and part a, of the Bonaire, Sint Eustatius and Saba Public Entities Implementation Act4 specifies that the General Administrative Law Act, except Chapter 9, does not apply to decisions and actions of administrative bodies located in the European part of the Netherlands for the implementation of legislation that applies only within the public entities. - 36.
+Pursuant to Section 3, paragraph 2, of the Bonaire, Sint Eustatius and Saba Public Entities Implementation Act, in the cases referred to in paragraph 1, the BES Administrative Justice Act (Wet administratieve rechtspraak BES) applies insofar as decisions within the meaning of that Act are concerned.